crdx/lighthouse/README.md

 ## Configuration

 lighthouse is configured with a `.env` file.
-Only the options necessary for startup are configured via the environment, and the rest are configured via the web interface.
+Only the options necessary for startup are configured via the environment, and the rest are configured with the web interface.

 Check out `.env.example` for a quick reference or continue reading for a more comprehensive rundown.